vinodhKumar2797/vinodhkumar-saminathan-portfolio/README.md

 ## How can I deploy this project?

-git push and commit will automatically deploy in github  host
+git push and commit will automatically deploy in github  host  saminathan